vonsim/vonsim/docs/en/computer/assembly.md

           ; In this case, the word 5 is written at address 1004h.
           ; The byte 05h remains at address 1004h and 00h at 1005h.

-etq dw 7  ; 'etq' is a label.
+lab dw 7  ; 'lab' is a label.
 It is used to reference a memory address.

 dw ?      ; The symbol ? indicates that the value of the word is unknown.
 In
           ; this case, nothing is written at addresses 1008h and 1009h.

 str db "Hello, World!"  ; Text strings can also be written in ASCII,
                         ; (H=48h, o=6Fh, l=6Ch, a=61h, ...).
 In this case, the
                         ; string will be stored starting from address 100Ah.
                         ; 48h will be at 100Ah, 6Fh at 100Bh, 6Ch at 100Ch, etc.
                         ; Strings can only be written with the DB directive.

 db 1, 2, 3, 4 ; Multiple bytes can be written on the same line.

-cinco equ 5 ; EQU is the equivalence directive.
+five equ 5  ; EQU is the equivalence directive.
 It is used to define
             ; constants.
-In this case, the constant 'cinco' is defined with ; the value 5.
+In this case, the constant 'five' is defined with ; the value 5.
 No memory is reserved for this constant.

 org 2000h ; All programs start, by convention, at address 2000h.